Investigations committee

 Louise is a qualified Solicitor who has practised in employment law for over 20 years.
 She is a member of the Employment Lawyers’ Association’s Legislation and Policy Committee, where she chairs its Brexit Subcommittee.

-Jason Tucker
+Jason Tucker (Chair)

 Jason is a Professor of Law based in the School of Law & Politics at Cardiff University.
 He is qualified as a solicitor, and, prior to joining Cardiff University, undertook a broad range of litigation work.
 Jason is a National Teaching Fellow with extensive experience teaching both undergraduate programmes and the postgraduate courses required for legal practice.
 He is also a specialist in clinical legal education/pro bono activities.
 Away from the University, Jason sits as a fee-paid Tribunal Judge (Social Entitlement Chamber) and was previously a magistrate in the adult criminal and family courts from 2007 to 2021.
-He is also a member of the Law Society’s Education & Training Committee and Children Law Sub-committee, and a trustee of The Friendly Society.
+He is also a member of the Law Society’s Education & Training Committee and Children Law Sub-committee, and a trustee of The Friendly Trust.

-Webchat is only available Monday to Friday, 09:00 - 17:00 (excluding UK bank holidays)
+Webchat is available Monday to Friday, 09:00 - 17:00 (excluding UK bank holidays).